 Whether you’re listening to music, watching a movie or streaming a podcast, be cautious of your device’s volume.
 If the sound is up too high or you become too engrossed, you may miss important announcements about your gate or flight.

 If you’re celebrating a special occasion like a honeymoon or traveling alone, you may be able to get a free upgrade.
-Ask quietly and politely if higher-class seats are available, and maybe you’ll get a flight upgrade at no extra charge — the worst they can do is say no.
+Ask quietly and politely if higher-class seats are available, and maybe you’ll get a flight upgrade at no extra charge.
+Long trip?
+Why not give this international flight hack a try — the worst they can do is say no.

 Once boarding begins, most travelers rush to the gate.
 Avoid waiting in the long line and standing around while people stow their luggage on board.
 Instead, stay seated until an attendant calls your section or zone.
 You won’t miss the flight, and you’ll be able to get to your seat quickly without dealing with the long line.